3v401/HackTheBox/Headless/README.md

 (pic13)

 Congratulations!
 You got the admin cookie.
 Now you have to decode it.
-Your XSS-injection script was encoded in binary 64 ensuring safe transmission via URL.
+Your XSS-injection script was encoded in binary 64 to ensure a safe transmission via URL.
 So now you have to decode it.
 For that open a new CLI and run:

 ```
 echo "aXNfYWRtaW49SW1Ga2JXbHVJZy5kbXpEa1pORW02Q0swb3lMMWZiTS1TblhwSDA=" | base64 -d